The House and Collections

 The project aims to investigate religious life in late medieval cathedrals and parish churches through making (of artefacts, organs and vestments) and doing (liturgical enactments), and by integrating the responses of today's participants with historical research.
 A wide range of artisans created materials for the project, and musicians, clergy and parishioners participated in enactments at Salisbury Cathedral and St Teilo’s church near Cardiff.
 These events moved beyond previous attempts at liturgical reconstruction to consider movement, space and sensory aspects of worship, as well as the more often studied sequences of prayer, plainchant and polyphony.
 Resources, including videos and recordings of the enactments as well as texts, music and descriptions of objects, are freely available on the project website.
 The essay collection Late Medieval Liturgies Enacted: The Experience of Worship in Late Medieval Cathedral and Parish Church, ed.
 Sally Harper, P. S. Barnwell and Magnus Williamson (Ashgate / Routledge, 2016), includes essays on medieval liturgy and modern enactment by the main project researchers.

 Work at The Vyne drew upon insights gained from the liturgical enactments mounted in the cathedral and parish church, while extending the reach of the The Experience of Worship to encompass a private chapel.
 Polyphonic items for the liturgy were drawn from the Missa Dominica (Sunday Mass) by Nicolas Ludford (c1485-c1557), whose Lady Masses are among the most important surviving sacred works from Henry VIII's court.
 The Missa Dominica is preserved in a complete set of Henrician partbooks, British Library Royal Appendix 45-48, which includes an organbook.
-The chants that would have been heard by Henry VIII at The Vyne in 1535 will figure in a new edition by Professor Harper, Dr Sally Harper, and Dr Matthew Cheung Salisbury, to be published by the British Academy in 2017 as the first chant volume in the series Early English Church Music.
+The chants that would have been heard by Henry VIII at The Vyne in 1535 figure in a new edition by Professor Harper, Dr Sally Harper, and Dr Matthew Cheung Salisbury, published by the British Academy as the first chant volume in the series Early English Church Music.

 The Vyne is normally presented as an intimate family home with a history spanning the centuries, from its remaining Tudor features through later alterations.
 Recently the house began to leak, and the National Trust began a major reroofing project.
 Between August 2016 and February 2018 The Vyne will be entirely clad in scaffolding, affecting light levels and access routes, and important areas of the house will be inaccessible.
 The Visitor Experience side of the Roof Project aimed to seize the opportunity for a creative response to these constraints rather than closing the house.